Stuycs-K/project03-final-9-audhyr-andersons/DEVLOG.md

 ### 2024-01-10 - Brief description
 Fixed splitdeck function
 Started sending data between client and server to make game work between terminals and computers

+Worked on reading and writing structs between the server and the client
 ## Riasat Audhy

 ### 2024-01-03 - Brief description